-Benefit Coverage (Commercial, Exchange, and Medicaid unless otherwise noted)
+Benefit Coverage (Commercial and Exchange Unless Otherwise Noted)

 Most contracts and prescription drug riders allow for coverage of legend (prescription required), FDA-approved medications (FDA approved via NDA/ANDA/BLA) that are reasonably self-administered.
 The PBM system is configured to process these medications at the pharmacy point-of-service and for the claim to take the appropriate co-pay, co-insurance, deductible etc. Some contracts and/or riders prohibit coverage for certain drugs classes (i.e., cosmetic agents, drugs used to treat erectile dysfunction).
 The PBM system is also configured to deny coverage for these drugs as appropriate.